“Am I Spending Too Much?” – Discussing Customer Service Cost

 Using your customer service solution in the right way – which means tapping into its huge customer service automation potential – you can do more work, bring your costs down and, eventually, build up ROI.
 Here are some of the features to help you with that:

-• Chatbots (letting AI-powered chatbots solve common issues of your customers slashes reply time, enables optimizing agent load, frees up agent time to solve less trivial cases and decreases agent burnout rates).
+- Chatbots (letting AI-powered chatbots solve common issues of your clients slashes reply time, enables optimizing agent load, frees up agent time to solve less trivial cases and decreases agent burnout rates).

 Are you sure your customer service software supports all this?